Guide for Interpreting CO2-Burst Results

 The calculator also assumes you have qualified CO2-Burst results employing the latest methods (Solvita-2019).
 You may consult the Solvita soil lab map for the QAQC ID of each lab performing Solvita tests to determine the method used in the most recent Solvita Reference program.
-If you are using the Field Solvita method, please consult the Field Calculator which provides a more accurate means to obtain detailed seasonal adjuster factors.

 |SOLVITA CO2 Burst (ppm) from Test (1)|

 |Do you have soil C:N data or Soil Health Tool (SHT) results?
 (3)||Yes No|

 |Soil Health Calculation (0-50 Scale)(d)|

 |Target Yield (bushels/acre)(6)|